Article Title Suggestion

 This is the primary driver of the generated title.

-The agent adjusts tone, structure, and style based on this setting.
+The node adjusts tone, structure, and style based on this setting.

 Specify the target audience for the content—e.g., “B2B marketing leaders,” “healthcare professionals,” or “startup founders.”

-The agent uses this to improve alignment, terminology, and specificity.
+The node uses this to improve alignment, terminology, and specificity.

 “What is AI visibility and why does it matter for enterprises?”